Careers and Higher Education

 Yale Fellowship 2013-14

-Next year’s Yale Fellow will be Miss Michelle Taylor, an English major.
-Among other academic duties, the Yale Fellow will be working in the Careers Department providing instruction for the SAT examination and assistance with next year’s applications to North American universities.
-Miss Taylor will be a resident tutor in Buchanans house.
+This year's Yale Fellow is Michelle Taylor, who is an English major.
+Among other academic duties, she will be working in the Careers Department to provide instruction for the SAT Test*, and to help with the North American university application procedure.

 |Previous American Fellows at Oakham School